equinor/ops-actions/docs/workflows/python-package.md

 ### Create Python projects

+1. Add a `.python-version` file at the root of your repository.
+For example:

+    ```plaintext
+    3.12.10
+    ```

-1. Create a packages directory:
+1. Create a packages directory at the root of your repository:

     ```console
     mkdir packages && cd packages